apacheignite/documentation/data-grid/eviction-policies-20.md

   "title": "Page-Based Eviction"
 }
 [/block]
 Page-based eviction is configured via [page memory policies](doc:page-memory#section-memory-policies).
-[Page Memory](doc:page-memory) consists of one or more memory pools configured by `MemoryPolicyConfigurations`.
-By default, a pool constantly grows in size until its maximum size is reached.
-To avoid possible pool exhaustion, you may need to set one of the data page eviction modes - `Random-LRU` or `Random-2-LRU` via the `MemoryPolicyConfiguration.setPageEvictionMode(...)` configuration parameter.
+[Page Memory](doc:page-memory) consists of one or more memory regions configured by `MemoryPolicyConfigurations`.
+By default, a region constantly grows in size until its maximum size is reached.
+To avoid possible region exhaustion, you may need to set one of the data page eviction modes - `Random-LRU` or `Random-2-LRU` via the `MemoryPolicyConfiguration.setPageEvictionMode(...)` configuration parameter.
 The eviction modes track data pages usage and evict some of them according to a mode's implementation.

 ##  Random-LRU
 To enable Random-LRU eviction algorithm, pass `DataPageEvictionMode.RANDOM_LRU` value to a respective `MemoryPolicyConfiguration`, as shown in the example below: